-- Without avatar identification, only virtual types of retribution (loss of digital goods or status, digital prison, banning, reduced access, etc.) can be envisaged. - With avatar identification, real-world responsibility will apply to the actions of human-driven avatars.
-This includes liability of human agents for damage in a virtual environment. - Agents who bear responsibility for virtual actions include the developer, the "trainer" (overseeing the selection of training data), the manufacturer, and the user.
+- Virtual actions in the metaverse can lead to psychological and material effects on human users.
+Therefore, even a virtual action implies an ethical responsibility; - Without avatar identification, this ethical responsibility remains a virtuality.
+Only virtual types of retribution (loss of digital goods or status, digital prison, banning, reduced access, etc.) can be envisaged; - With avatar identification, real-world responsibility will apply to the actions of human-driven avatars.
+This includes liability of human agents for damage in a virtual environment; - Agents who bear responsibility for virtual actions include the developer, the "trainer" (overseeing the selection of training data), the manufacturer, and the user.
 In each case, the sharing of responsibility should be determined depending on context.